Live notebook

 Extrapolate projection centers from a mean#

-In this tutorial, we will extrapolate a plane of projection centers (PCs) from a mean PC, as determined from patterns spread out across the sample region of interest.
-This is an alternative to fitting a plane to PCs, as done in the tutorial Fit a plane to selected projection centers.
-As a verification of the extrapolated PCs, we will compare them to the PCs obtained from fitting a plane to the PCs as is done in that tutorial.
+In this tutorial, we will extrapolate a plane of projection centers (PCs) from a mean PC.
+The PCs are determined from patterns spread out across the sample region of interest (ROI).
+This is an alternative to fitting a plane to PCs, as is demonstrated in the tutorial Fit a plane to selected projection centers.
+As a validation of the extrapolated PCs, we will compare them to the PCs obtained from fitting a plane to the PCs.

 We’ll start by importing the necessary libraries